Small gain theorems for general networks of heterogeneous infinite-dimensional systems: Stability notions

 All types of asymptotic gain properties imply that all trajectories converge to the ball of radius $\gamma(\|u\|_{\Uc})$ around the origin as $t \to \infty$.
-The difference between AG, sAG, bUAG and UAG is in the kind of dependence of $\tau$ on the states and inputs.
+The difference between AG, sAG, bUAG, and UAG is in the kind of dependence of $\tau$ on the states and inputs.
 In UAG systems this time depends (besides $\eps$) only on the norm of the state, in sAG systems, it depends on the state $x$ (and may vary for different states with the same norm), but it does not depend on $u$.
 In AG systems $\tau$ depends both on $x$ and on $u$.

-The following lemma shows how bUAG property can be 'upgraded' to the UAG and ISS properties. \begin{lemma} Let $\Sigma=(X,\Uc,\phi)$ be a control system with a BIC property.
+The following lemma shows how bUAG property can be \q{upgraded} to the UAG and ISS properties.
+This result we will need for development of the small-gain theorems.
+Later in Theorem~\ref{thm:New_ISS_Characterizations} we show a much stronger characterization of ISS. \begin{lemma} Let $\Sigma=(X,\Uc,\phi)$ be a control system with a BIC property.
 If $\Sigma$ is UGS and bUAG, then $\Sigma$ is forward compete, UAG and ISS. \end{lemma}

-\begin{proof} As $\Sigma$ satisfies BIC property and is UGS, then it is forward complete (in particular, the property bUAG assumed for $\Sigma$ makes sense).
+\begin{proof} As $\Sigma$ satisfies BIC property and is UGS, then it is forward complete by Lemma~\ref{lem:ISS_UGS_and_BIC_property} (in particular, the property bUAG assumed for $\Sigma$ makes sense).